 - a) The committee will develop comprehensive and coordinated programs and events to increase faculty, staff, and student awareness and knowledge of a diversity of cultures, races and ethnic groups, sexual orientations and religious affiliations.
 The committee will seek to coordinate its work with the Faculty Development Committee, and other groups working in this area, when appropriate. - b) The committee coordinates and collaborates with the Multicultural Council, a membership organization of the college.
 The MCC is a volunteer organization that provides a representative voice for the diverse interests, needs and concerns of the multicultural faculty, staff, and students of UCBA.
 While D&I is responsible for setting policies in relation to diversity and inclusion within the college's shared governance system, the MCC will play a supporting role in implementing those policies.
 In liaison with D&I, the MCC may initiate its own projects or programs to support the college and university diversity plans.
-Liaison between the two groups will be coordinated by their respective chairs. - c) The committee will monitor the revision and the implementation of the College's Diversity Plan, as needed. - d) A faculty subcommittee will: - (1) Encourage faculty to develop, and academic departments to sponsor, new courses and to revise existing courses to reflect, as appropriate, the multi-ethnic society in which we live. - (2) Give assistance and support to the Cultural Diversity certificate program. - e) Periodically, the composition and functions of this committee shall be reviewed by the committee itself, the Faculty Executive Committee, and the Faculty, for the purpose of making desired changes.
+Liaison between the two groups will be coordinated by their respective chairs.

+- c) The committee will monitor the revision and the implementation of the College's Diversity Plan, as needed. - d) A faculty subcommittee will: - (1) Encourage faculty to develop, and academic departments to sponsor, new courses and to revise existing courses to reflect, as appropriate, the multi-ethnic society in which we live. - (2) Give assistance and support to the Cultural Diversity certificate program. - e) Periodically, the composition and functions of this committee shall be reviewed by the committee itself, the Faculty Executive Committee, and the Faculty, for the purpose of making desired changes.
-a) This committee shall be made up of four (4) elected faculty; three (3) appointed faculty; three (3) ex-officio staff - Assistant Director for Inclusion and Involvement, Coordinator for Inclusion and Involvement, and Human Resources

-Manager; three (3) staff representatives selected by Staff Representative Council; and one student with full voting rights appointed by the UCBA Director of Student Engagement.

-- b) Terms of membership for the faculty and staff members shall be three years.
+- a) This committee shall be made up of four (4) elected faculty; three (3) appointed faculty; three (3) ex-officio staff Assistant Director for Inclusion and Involvement, Coordinator for Inclusion and Involvement, and Human Resources Manager; three (3) staff representatives selected by Staff Representative Council; and one student with full voting rights appointed by the UCBA Director of Student Engagement. - b) Terms of membership for the faculty and staff members shall be three years.
 Terms shall be staggered, with initial appointments of one, two or three years.
 Thereafter, two faculty members and one staff member shall be appointed each year.
 Students will serve for one year.
-Members may be reappointed to any number of consecutive terms. - c) In the case of a vacancy, the Faculty Executive Committee, the Staff Council or the Director of Student Engagement, as appropriate, shall recommend another member to fill the remaining portion of the vacant term. - d) A vacancy shall be considered to exist if the committee member terminates employment, if the member is on leave for more than one consecutive academic term and cannot attend meetings and fulfill committee responsibilities or if a student member fails to register at the University for the academic term or ceases to maintain good academic standing.
+Members may be reappointed to any number of consecutive terms. - c) In the case of a vacancy, the Faculty Executive Committee, the Staff Council or the Director of Student Engagement, as appropriate, shall recommend another member to fill the remaining portion of the vacant term. - d) A vacancy shall be considered to exist if the committee member terminates employment, if the member is on leave for more than one consecutive academic term and cannot attend meetings and fulfill committee responsibilities or if a student member fails to register at the University for the academic term or ceases to maintain good academic standing. - 4) Committee Representation and Procedures - a) Refer to Bylaw Section V: Organization, Section D Committee Representation and Procedures for bylaw articles concerning Eligibility, Elections, Terms of Office and Duties, and Reporting that apply to all committees.